Green Lantern: First Flight: Production

 According to director Montgomery, Jordan's origin story was previously covered in the Justice League: The New Frontier film: "...we really didn't want to spend a whole lot of time telling that same story over again.
 So in Green Lantern: First Flight, the origin story is over and done before the opening credits."

+This marks the first time since Batman Beyond: Return of the Joker in 2000 that Warner Bros. outsourced the animation to Japanese animation studio, TMS Entertainment, as well as one of the few times after the early 2000s that TMS has supplied animation services to a Western studio, which they now rarely do as a result of increasingly demanding costs.

 Soundtrack

 Reception

 Green Lantern: First Flight received mixed reviews from critics.
 ComingSoon.net gave a positive review, giving it a 7.5 out of 10, citing the impressive action sequences and praising the voice acting, remarking that "Green Lantern: First Flight is a fun action adventure that should please comic book fans."
 IGN praised the animation and the scale, but complained that the film glosses over a lot of Hal Jordan's backstory from the comics and lacks character development.
 "The filmmakers seem less interested in his transition from an ordinary man into a intergalactic superhero, and in their eagerness to get him up into space and fighting aliens right away."
 Overall they gave the film a 7 out of 10.
 Comic Book Resources gave a positive review for Green Lantern: First Flight, citing that "Green Lantern: First Flight is a welcome portrayal of the material.
 It shows the appropriate scale and scope of the concept.
 It illustrates the characters in their best light and, most crucially, makes you wish 'Green Lantern' was its own ongoing animated series."
 AMC's Filmcritic.com also gave a positive film review, giving the animated feature 4.0 out of 5 stars.

 In a more negative review, Ryan Cracknell of Movie Views stated, "More interested in the villain than the hero, First Flight is a bland look at one of the sides of the DC universe that's normally much more interesting."
 James O'Ehley of Sci-Fi Movie Page wrote, "Clocking in at a mere 77 minutes, Green Lantern is action-packed right from the start, but the action comes at a price: not much effort is made to make Jordan an interesting or even likeable hero.
 In fact he is an excruciatingly one-dimensional character that is simply swept along from one action scene to the next."

-The film earned $7,924,513 from domestic DVD sales and $1,911,052 from domestic Blu-ray sales, bringing its total domestic home video earnings to $9,835,565.
+The film earned $6,411,225 from domestic DVD sales and $2,080,575 from domestic Blu-ray sales, bringing its total domestic home video earnings to $8,491,800.